 In a nutshell, you need to pay a subscription with Beauty Pie to be able to order their high end products.
 They have a monthly subscription service that starts from £5 a month, which allows you to spend up to a certain amount on their products. £5 a month sounds pretty reasonable doesn’t it?
 However, that £5 only allows you up to £50 of spending credit.
 Now £50 will buy you a decent amount of things from Beauty Pie at the ‘member price’, but you will be spending from your allowance of the ‘typical retail price’ of that item.
 For instance you would be able to purchase a sunscreen/primer for £10.14 but the typical price is £45, which would leave you with £5 of your allowance left to spend.
 Or you could pick up some powder blush for £7.82 when it retails for £25 – leaving with enough allowance to perhaps buy another item.
 If you don’t use your allowance one month, then it’s rolls over to the next month, so the idea here is that you can forego a month or so of spending if you want to save your allowance for a big ticket item.

 So for instance, if you want to buy some fancy cream that might possibly be a pretty good dupe of Creme de la mer, then it will use up a large part of your allowance with its typical price being an eye watering £100 – but you get to snag it for £13.81!
 If you’re on the £10 a month subscription (which gives you £100), then you will be spunking your whole allowance on that one jar of cream.
-I got it this month as I had £250 allowance as a bonus off for becoming an annual VIP member, so I’ll let you know what I think further on in the post…
+I got it this month as I had £250 allowance as a bonus offer for becoming an annual VIP member, so I’ll let you know what I think further on in the post…

 What do I think of it?

-Well after taking advantage of their ‘first month free’ offer last November, I quickly realised that the products were definitely worth finding out more about and I decided to jump in and ask for a VIP membership for Christmas from my husband.
+Well after taking advantage of their ‘first month free’ offer last November, I quickly realised that the products from Beauty Pie were definitely worth finding out more about and I decided to jump in and ask for a VIP membership for Christmas from my husband.
 This allows me £100 of spending credit every month for a year and also entitles me to some perks, such as access to Pie Days where you can purchase products that don’t get taken from your existing allowance.

 I did a fair bit of research before I chose my first few items, as I wanted to make sure that I was picking out the most useful products for my skin.
 There are lots of items that sell out quickly and have been hailed as miracle creams, so I knew it was important to find out what ranges would offer me the best results, so that eventually I’ll end up trying a variety of things before I decide on my absolute favourites.